New Jersey State Association Of Chiefs Of Police

 How does New Jersey State Association Of Chiefs Of Police spend its money?

 New Jersey State Association Of Chiefs Of Police directs 60% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 15%.
+This falls below the 65% benchmark.

 Are donations to New Jersey State Association Of Chiefs Of Police tax-deductible?